CAN YOU MAKE SMOOTHIES IN A FOOD PROCESSOR?

 Smoothies are quick, nutritious and range from being a refreshment to full meals.
 They are incredibly versatile, and can be made using a variety of fruits, vegetables, bases and add-ons.
 The smoothie’s versatility doesn’t end at just its contents, however.
 You can create satisfying smoothies using a food processor simply by making some small changes in the order you add ingredients compared to making smoothies with a blender.

-While it may be more common to make smoothies in the blender, if you don’t have one, you can use a food processor to achieve similar results.
-You’ll still be able to use a variety of ingredients and liquid bases, though you may not get the same smooth and creamy smoothie that you get with a blender.
+While it may be more common to make smoothies and smoothie bowls in the blender, if you don’t have one, you can use a food processor to achieve similar results.
+You’ll still be able to use a variety of ingredients and liquid bases, though you may not get the same smooth and creamy smoothie that you get with different types of blenders.

 Can you use a food processor as a blender?